dakdevs/kiro-devhack/README.md

 # Better Profile App

-A Next.js application with authentication powered by Better Auth, PostgreSQL database with pgvector support, and modern tooling.
+A Next.js application with authentication powered by Better Auth, PostgreSQL database with pgvector support, and **Qwen3-4B semantic search capabilities**.
+This application provides a complete vector database solution for storing and searching documents using 2560-dimensional embeddings.

 ## Prerequisites